Zeros of derivatives of strictly non-real meromorphic functions: Proof of Theorem

 Then $U$ extends to be analytic in the half-plane $H_0$ given by ${\rm Re} \, z > x_0$, and $U$ is real on $(x_0, \infty)$.
 For $x > x_0$, write $ C'(x) = \rho (x) C(x)$, where $\rho(x)$ is small and real, so that

-Thus the Sturm comparison theorem \cite[p.355]{dureninvite} applied to $U(x)$ and $V(x) = \sin x$ implies that the number of zeros of $U$ in the interval $[x_0, x]$ is $O(x)$ as $x \to + \infty$, and the same is true for the number of poles of $\gamma$, and hence of $\alpha$ and $f'/f$.
+Thus the Sturm comparison theorem \cite[p.355]{dureninvite} applied to $U(x)$ and $V(x) = \sin x$ implies that the number of zeros of $U$ in the interval $[x_0, x]$ is $O(x)$ as $x \to + \infty$, and the same is true for the number of poles of $\gamma$, and hence of $\alpha$ and $f'/f$, by (\ref{1a}) and (\ref{5aa}).
 Applying a similar argument on the negative real axis proves the first estimate of (\ref{f'festa}), and the second follows using (\ref{f'fbetaest}) and Lemma \ref{lem2}.

 Suppose in addition that $f$ has finite lower order and all zeros and poles of $f$ and $f''$ are real.
 Then $\beta$ is a polynomial in (\ref{1a}), and the rational function $H$ is free of zeros and poles, and so is constant, as is $C$.
-Moreover, $U$ is now a real entire function in (\ref{5aaa}), with only real zeros, since $\alpha$ and $\gamma$ have only real poles.
-Hence $U$ has at most one zero, by the Sturm comparison theorem applied to $U(x)$ and $V(x) = 1$.
-Thus $\gamma = U'/U$ has at most one pole, and so is a rational function.
-Hence there exist a polynomial $K = \beta \, \sqrt{1+C^2} \not \equiv 0 $ and a constant $\eta = \pm 1$ such that (\ref{5aa}) delivers, as $z \to \infty$,
+Moreover, all poles of $\gamma$ are real and simple with residue $1$, so that $U$ is now a real entire function, with only real zeros, of finite order by (\ref{5aaa}).
+Furthermore, $U$ has at most one zero, by the Sturm comparison theorem applied to $U(x)$ and $V(x) = 1$.
+Thus $\gamma = \alpha - C \beta = U'/U$ has at most one pole, and so is a rational function.
+Hence there exist a polynomial $K = \beta \, \sqrt{1+C^2} \not \equiv 0 $ and a constant $\eta = \pm 1$ such that, as $z \to \infty$, (\ref{5aa}) delivers $\gamma(z) = O( |K(z)|)$ and

 as well as

 The argument principle now shows that $U$ and $K$ have no zeros, and hence $K$ and $\beta$ are constant, while $\gamma$ is a polynomial and is also constant, as are $\alpha$ and $f'/f$. $\Box$ Assume henceforth that $H$ is transcendental in (\ref{f''frep}).
 The next lemma follows immediately from (\ref{f'fbetaest}).